prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/ethereum-hardware.md

 ### Radeon R9 295X2

 By far the most powerful Ethereum miner, the [Radeon R9 295X2](/crypto-mining/ethereum-hardware/r9-295-x2-review/) has a hash rate of 46 MH/s, drawing 500 W from the wall.
 This means you'll see a yearly return of $276.80 USD annually per card.
+Some might think the [GTX 1080](/crypto-mining/gtx-1080-review/) is a more powerful alternative, but they'd be wrong.

 [Read our Review](/crypto-mining/ethereum-hardware/r9-295-x2-review/){: .big-button}